-In the photo above you can see that the unloader attached to the side of the pressure switch in a typical DIY air compressor installation.
+In the photo the unloader valve is attached to the side of the pressure switch, in what is a typical DIY air compressor installation.

-For example, the last time you did a sit-up, you may have folded your arms over your chest, or if you are particularly masochistic : - ) , even held a weight to your chest.
-What you were doing is increasing the load against which your muscles have to work to effect the sit up.
+For example, the last time you did a sit-up, you may have folded your arms over your chest, or if you are particularly masochistic even held a weight to your chest.
+What you were doing by crossing your arms or holding a weight is increasing the load against which your muscles have to work to accomplish the sit up.

-Compressed air, captured in the cylinder after the compressor shuts off, would increase the load against which the electric motor would have to work.
-It may increase the load too much, and the motor may fail to start, or it may pull too many amps and fry a fuse or pop a breaker in the panel.
+In the same fashion, compressed air, captured in the cylinder over the piston after the compressor shuts off, would increase the load against which the electric motor would have to work.
+If the load on the motor increases too much the compressor motor may fail to start, or it may pull too many amps and fry a fuse or pop a breaker.

-When the compressor shuts off, the unloader valve operates, it unloads the trapped air to atmosphere, and that problem is solved.
+When the compressor shuts off the typical unloader valve opens and unloads the trapped air to atmosphere, and that problem is solved.

-Since it is installed in the air line between the compressor and the compressor tank, when the unloader valve opens, the potential is there for all of the air already compressed into the tank to escape out the unloader valve to.
+Since the unloader valve is typically installed in an air line running between the compressor pump head and the compressor tank, when the unloader valve opens, all of the air already compressed into the tank could escape out the unloader valve too.

-To prevent that from happening there is a check valve installed, typically where the line from the compressor pump head enters the tank, and that check valve is designed to keep the compressed air in the tank in the tank when the unloader valve opens to void air over the piston(s).
+To prevent that from happening there is a tank check valve installed, typically in the fitting where the line from the compressor pump head enters the compressor tank.
+That check valve is designed to keep the compressed air in the tank when the unloader valve opens to void air over the piston.

-If you have air bleeding from the unloader valve continuously, it is a good bet that the check valve has either failed or has not seated properly.
+If you have air bleeding from the unloader valve continuously, it is a good bet that the tank check valve has either failed or has not seated properly.
 The compressed air in the tank is bleeding back up out of the tank, down to the unloader valve, and out to atmosphere.
-The air will continue to bleed out until the tank pressure reaches the cut in pressure setting on the pressure switch, and the air compressor will start to pump up the pressure in the tank again.
-This cycle will continue until the check valve has been repaired.
+The air will continue to bleed out until the tank pressure reaches the cut in pressure setting on the pressure switch, and then the air compressor will start to pump up the pressure in the tank again.
+This cycle will continue until the check valve has been repaired or replaced.